essex-lab/ProtoMS/doc/.man/testsuite.rst

 Test Suite
 *************

 The ProtoMS test suite can be found in the ``$PROTOMSHOME/tests`` directory.
-It contains a set of python scripts and all required input files to run a sanity check on the ProtoMS code, both the source (Fortran) code and the (python) tools.
+It contains a set of Python scripts and all required input files and reference output files to run a sanity check on the ProtoMS code, both the source (Fortran) code and the (Python) tools.
 In this page you will find a list of the different tests, a brief indication of which part of ProtoMS each of the tests is checking and instructions to run each of the individual tests separately, or all of them as a whole.

 ==========================================
 Dependencies
 ==========================================

-The python module ``nose`` is required to run the test suite.
+The Python module ``nose`` is required to run the test suite.
 You can find more information on nose on its website ``nose.readthedocs.org/en/latest/``.

 ==========================================
 Running all tests
 ==========================================

 The simplest and recommended way to run the tests is to run the command ``ctest`` while in the build directory ``$PROTOMSHOME/build``.
 This will run all tests and report the success or failure of each.
-For more information use the command ``ctest -V`` which will print all output from the tests as well as output from both the python and Fortran components of ProtoMS.
-To clean up after running the tests use the command ``make clean-test`` from the build directory.
+For more information use the command ``ctest -V`` which will print all output from the tests as well as output from both the Python and Fortran components of ProtoMS.

-If ProtoMS was compiled without MPI, the following tests will not be run automatically:
+If ProtoMS was compiled without MPI, the following test scripts will not be run:

 * ``test_mpi_install.py``
+* ``test_gcmc.py``
 * ``test_jaws2_sim.py``
 * ``test_reti_sngl.py``
 * ``test_reti_dbl.py``